dwyl/technical-glossary/README.md

 when a parent class is used to refer to a child class object. **Operator overloading** is one form of polymorphism.
 It is not used in Javascript but is a feature of C++, Scala, Ruby, Haskell and Rust.

+**Progressive Web App (PWA)** - PWAs are traditional websites that are enhanced with modern web technologies, allowing them to provide a more app-like experience.
+They offer functionality such as being saved as a tile on your mobile home screen, working offline and push notifications.
+The “progressive” part means they’re “progressively enhanced” with newer features, which means they’ll also work in older browsers that don’t support the new features.
+Unlike native apps, they don't have to be updated/listed in the app store although it is possible to list them in the app store when this is desired.

 **Regression Testing** - the re-running of existing tests to ensure that new changes/fixes have not broken any existing functionality.